msanmaz/shopmosh/README.md

 ContextApi
 React

-I have to develop the UI by myself with figma https://www.figma.com/file/aM8kYfc27MHJ7MWNz3SlDu/Relavoux?node-id=0%3A1
+I have develop the UI by myself with figma https://www.figma.com/file/aM8kYfc27MHJ7MWNz3SlDu/Relavoux?node-id=0%3A1